krenalis/krenalis/doc/src/identity-resolution/connection-identity-resolution.md

 for users **imported from databases**, the user is merged with other users within the same connection who share the same value for the `id` column returned by the query;

-for users **imported from files**, the user is merged with other users within the same connection who share the same value for the identity column specified in the action's editing page;
+for users **imported from storages**, the user is merged with other users within the same connection who share the same value for the identity column specified in the action's editing page;

 for users **imported from events**, if the user…